Jerry Fodor: The asymmetric causal theory

 Fodor responds to this problem with what he defines as "a slightly less crude causal theory".
 According to this approach, it is necessary to break the symmetry at the base of the crude causal theory.
 Fodor must find some criterion for distinguishing the occurrences of A caused by As (true) from those caused by Bs (false).
 The point of departure, according to Fodor, is that while the false cases are ontologically dependent on the true cases, the reverse is not true.
-There is an asymmetry of dependence, in other words, between the true contents (A= A) and the false ones (A = A or B).
-The first can subsist independently of the second, but the second can occur only because of the existence of the first:From the point of view of semantics, errors must be accidents: if in the extension of "horse" there are no cows, then it cannot be required for the meaning of "horse" that cows be called horses.
-On the other hand, if "horse" did not mean that which it means, and if it were an error for horses, it would never be possible for a cow to be called "horse".
-Putting the two things together, it can be seen that the possibility of falsely saying "this is a horse" presupposes the existence of a semantic basis for saying it truly, but not vice versa.
-If we put this in terms of the crude causal theory, the fact that cows cause one to say "horse" depends on the fact that horses cause one to say "horse"; but the fact that horses cause one to say "horse" does not depend on the fact that cows cause one to say "horse"...
+There is an asymmetry of dependence, in other words, between the true contents (A= A) and the false ones (A=A or B).
+The first can subsist independently of the second, but the second can occur only because of the existence of the first: